-Families (2 or more people) who made \$64,000 or less and individuals who made \$45.000 or less in 2023 may be eligible to receive FREE tax preparation through the Money in Your Pocket (MIYP) program!
+Families (2 or more people) who made \$67,000 or less and individuals who made \$45,000 or less in 2024 may be eligible to receive FREE tax preparation through Money in Your Pocket (MIYP)!
+MIYP is part of the IRS Volunteer Income Tax Assistance (VITA) program.

-- The amount of money you get back depends on the amount you earned. - To get a refund, you must file a tax return even if you don't owe anything. - If you did not claim the Earned Income Tax Credit (EITC) in the past but were eligible, you can file an amendment at any time during the year for up to three previous tax years.
-You may be eligible for money you did not know about! - Refunds for e-filed returns that will be direct deposited are usually received in 10 days or less.
+- The amount of money you get back depends on many factors and may not be the same as last year. - · To get a refund, you must file a tax return even if you don't owe anything. - If you did not claim the Earned Income Tax Credit (EITC) in the past but were eligible, you can file an amendment at any time during the year for up to three previous tax years.
+You may be eligible for money you did not know about! - · Refunds for e-filed returns that will be direct deposited are usually received in 10 days or less.